Look for the Light: Critical response

-On review aggregator Rotten Tomatoes, "Look for the Light" has an approval rating of 89 percent based on 36 reviews, with an average rating of 8.8/10.
+On review aggregator Rotten Tomatoes, "Look for the Light" has an approval rating of 92% based on 37 reviews, with an average rating of 8.6/10.
 The website's critical consensus called the episode "swiftly paced to the point of feeling needlessly abbreviated", ending "with a morally ambiguous about-face that will give viewers plenty to contemplate".
 Critics praised the chemistry between Pascal and Ramsey.
 Several reviewers lauded Pascal's range of demonstrating terror, fragility, and rage.
 The New York Times's Noel Murray commended Ramsey's unique portrayal of Ellie's emotional shutdown, noting she "is clearly lost in her own thoughts, but she is never entirely unresponsive".
 The A.V.
-Club's David Cote enjoyed her touching final speech, and The Atlantic's David Sims called her "dead on in conveying Ellie's suspicion" in the final scenes.
+Club's David Cote enjoyed Ramsey's touching final speech, and The Atlantic's David Sims called them "dead on in conveying Ellie's suspicion".
+TVLine named Ramsey the Performer of the Week, calling them "one of the most dynamic young presences on TV".
 Den of Geek's Bernard Boo enjoyed Johnson's inclusion as Anna, and Total Film's Bradley Russell lauded her simultaneous portrayal of "pain and maternal instinct".

 Reviewers praised Abbasi's direction and Carlsen's cinematography.
 The A.V.
 Club's Cote highlighted the framing of the Firefly ambush and favorably compared the action sequence to the game's third-person camera.
 The Escapist's Darren Mooney lauded Abbasi's decision to anchor the camera on Joel's perspective during the action scene, making it more brutal and unsettling. /Film's Rafael Motamayor lauded the use of practical sets in the military medical camp but found the visual effects of the giraffe scene underwhelming.
 Santaolalla's score received praise, particularly the mournful music during the action sequence; Total Film's Russell considered the scene's music among the season's strongest and lauded the increasing tension of the final track.
+The Salt Lake City set was nominated for Outstanding Created Environment at the 22nd Visual Effects Society Awards.

-The Escapist's Mooney described the episode as "masterful storytelling", citing its ambiguous ending and inscrutable characters.
+The Escapist's Mooney described the episode as having "masterful storytelling", citing its ambiguous ending and inscrutable characters.
 Several reviewers found the giraffe scene touching and enjoyable and the cold open effective in its messaging.
 The New York Times's Murray praised Ellie's fragility in her opening scenes, and Total Film's Russell enjoyed the vulnerability depicted in her relationship with Joel.
 Den of Geek's Boo found "Joel's murderous rampage ... pretty damn near perfect" as a character arc, having been built throughout the season; Push Square's Aaron Bayne commended the faithfulness of the scene's brutality, though Slate's Sam Adams felt Joel possessed an unrealistic invulnerability.
 Los Angeles Times's Lorraine Ali considered the episode rushed; Push Square's Bayne felt the pacing resulted in a lesser emotional impact than the game.
 Den of Geek's Boo bemoaned the lack of a final action sequence against infected, but Bleeding Cool's Tom Chang found this omission an improvement.